 With the track still playing, click Simulated again.
-Remind the third party that with the hearing aid, the patient hears better than without the hearing aid.
+Remind the third party that with the hearing aid, the client hears better than without the hearing aid.
 To demonstrate this, click the Reset icon on the control panel.
-This resets the audiogram to the patient's original hearing loss values.
+This resets the audiogram to the client's original hearing loss values.

-You can repeat this simulation with a variety of tracks on File.
+You can repeat this simulation with a variety of tracks on File or a music CD of your choice.

-This simulation provides the third party with the experience and understanding that hearing instruments have great potential to benefit the patient.
-It also helps the third party not to expect the patient to have normal hearing, even with hearing instruments.
+This simulation provides the third party with the experience and understanding that hearing instruments have great potential to benefit the client.
+It also helps the third party not to expect the client to have normal hearing, even with hearing instruments.